-You feel an ache in your stomach when you laugh extremely hard due to the rapid exercising of the diaphragm (below the lungs and just above the stomach), leading to pain in the intercostal muscles.
-When you chortle or giggle, i.e. when the laughter does not have a high intensity, then there is no excess strain on the diaphragm, so it continues to function normally.
+Thus, the ache you feel in your stomach when you laugh extremely hard is due to the rapid exercising of the diaphragm (below the lungs and just above the stomach), leading to pain in the intercostal muscles.
+When you chortle or giggle, i.e., when the laughter does not have a high intensity, then there is no excess strain on the diaphragm, so it continues to function normally.
 However, the moment your giggle turns into a guffaw, the diaphragm tenses up, the rib cage contracts, and the muscle gets a solid workout.
 It forces out the air all the way at the bottom of the lungs, which is why laughter is such a good aerobic exercise.

 According to one research study conducted on the physical effects of laughter, uncontrollable howls of laughter can cause a calorie burn rate as high as 120 calories per hour.
 This is tantamount to the calorie burn when we walk at a brisk pace!